cjshearer/cjshearer.github.io/README.md

 ##### assets/main.scss
 Add any css changes or additions you want to make here after the line `@import 'modern-resume-theme';`

-## Running locally

-Before you start make sure you have *Ruby* and the gems for *Jekyll* installed locally.
-You can find out how to do that [here](https://jekyllrb.com/docs/installation/).

-1. Clone your resume repository locally *(if you haven't already)*
-2. `cd [your-repository-name]`
-3. `bundle install`
-4. `bundle exec jekyll serve`
-5. Open your browser to `http://localhost:4000`

-Any changes you make will automatically build and you will be able to see these by refreshing your browser.

-*Note: You will need to re-run `bundle exec jekyll serve` to see changes made in `_config.yml`.*

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/sproogen/modern-resume-theme.
-You can view our full guide to contributing [here](https://github.com/sproogen/modern-resume-theme/blob/master/CONTRIBUTING.md)
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development